-The Virtual School (formally ELAC Virtual School) is a specialist support team responsible for raising the attainment, progress and aspirations of North Yorkshire's Children in Care.
+The Virtual School (formerly ELAC Virtual School) is a specialist support team responsible for raising the attainment, progress and aspirations of North Yorkshire's Looked After Children.
 The team also offer advice to young people adopted from care and young people under special guardianship.

 Virtual School Team

 The specialist team consisting of the Virtual School Head, Lead Learning Adviser and Learning Advisers, Lead Mentor and Mentors, Lead Education Adviser and Education Adviser, are all dedicated to removing barriers to progress and improving educational outcomes for the Young People in care, those adopted from care and those accommodated by special guardianship.

 They will support and challenge schools and providers to strive for those in care of North Yorkshire County Council.